adrianmejias/laravel-states/README.md

     $ php artisan migrate --seed

-After running this command the filled countries table will be available
+After running this command the filled states table will be available